uzh-dqbm-cmi/lab-website/content/project/federated_learning/index.md

 - - -

-> The following [slides](https://docs.google.com/presentation/d/1rp7Z1r1GELJYgmI0Ti1AbUa5k46ZvHFKyKLV_t63Yg4/edit?usp=sharing) present an overview of `Federated learning` algorithms in healthcare with pointers to couple of research papers working in this area presented at one of our weekly Lab meetings.
+> The following [slides](https://docs.google.com/presentation/d/1rp7Z1r1GELJYgmI0Ti1AbUa5k46ZvHFKyKLV_t63Yg4/edit?usp=sharing) presented at one of our weekly Lab meetings give an overview of `Federated learning` algorithms in healthcare with pointers to couple of research papers working in this area.

 {{< figure src="Federated Machine Learning@RIP.png" title="Federated Machine Learning Overview" >}}